alphagov/paas-metric-exporter/README.md

 The application will get metrics for all apps that the user has access to.

+To use paas-metric-exporter with GOV.UK PaaS, see [the documentation](https://docs.cloud.service.gov.uk/monitoring_apps.html#metrics-exporter-app-with-statsd).

+:warning: Prometheus support in paas-metric-exporter is deprecated.
+Please use [alphagov/paas-prometheus-exporter](https://github.com/alphagov/paas-prometheus-exporter) instead.

+## History

 The application is based on [`pivotal-cf/graphite-nozzle`](https://github.com/pivotal-cf/graphite-nozzle).

 ## Available metrics